daggre/da_lib/docs/features/control/index.md

 ```lua
 da_controlpass:toggle(haltKey, [callback])
 ```
-- `haltKey` (number): Key that will stop the passthrough when released
+- `haltKey` (number): Key code that will stop the passthrough when released
 - `callback` (function, optional): Function to call when passthrough stops
 - Toggles the passthrough mode on/off